Welcome to Church Lane Surgery

 ***We have temporarily disabled the text reminder service for appointments, as the majority of our appointments are done via the telephone.
 We apologise for any inconvenience this may cause***

-You can re-order your prescription online (follow the link above), or you may post your prescription request in the red post box outside.
+You can re-order your prescription via this website, through the NHS app, patient online access or you may post your prescription request in the red post box on the wall outside the surgery.

-**** From 1st October 2020 we will be unable to accept telephone requests unless you are housebound / shielding.****
+** We are unable to accept telephone requests unless you are housebound**

 If you need to make your request over the telephone, please try to avoid telephoning first thing in the morning as this is our busiest time.